Apply and adjust stroke properties

 - Rounded: Round the point where two paths meet to soften to join.

-Use the Miter Angle setting to control the angle at which two joined lines bevel.
-For example: for a miter of 90, any angle ≤ 90 degrees will bevel, anything > 90 above will be sharp.
+Use the Miter angle setting to control the angle at which two joined lines bevel.
+For example: for a miter of 90°, any angle ≤ 90° will bevel, anything > 90° will create a sharp point.

 Styles and strokes

-When apply a Style to a stroke, you will still be able to adjust the other properties.
+When you apply a color style to a stroke, you can still adjust the other properties.
 This includes the weight and distribution, as well as any advanced stroke properties like caps, join, and dashes.